by Cynthia M. Johnson, MA

 Pictures may be taken of your child's chest.
 This can be done with:

 Medicine will be given to keep a vessel that connects the pulmonary artery and the aorta open.
-This opening lets some blood continue to reach the lungs, especially when the ventricular septum is healthy.
+This opening lets some blood flow to the lungs.
 This is a short term treatment.

 Sometimes a shunt can be placed between the aorta and pulmonary artery.
-This is done to help blood flow to the lungs.
+This is done as short term treatment to help blood flow to the lungs.

 When the right ventricle is too small to pump blood, other surgeries may be done.
 These can reroute blood to the lungs.